-Support has gone through a noticeable evolution in recent years.
-While traditionally viewed as a department that racks up costs, industry-leading organizations have begun recognizing opportunities for their support teams to actually generate revenue.
+Customer support has gone through a noticeable evolution in recent years.
+While traditionally viewed as a department that racks up costs, industry-leading organizations have begun recognizing opportunities for their customer support teams to actually generate revenue.
 We at Guru have had some great conversations recently with thought leaders in the customer experience space and beyond, and the same theme kept coming up: support is an underutilized means to drive revenue.

-Here’s how 6 leaders from companies like Shopify and HubSpot are rethinking their companies’ approach to support:
+Here’s how 6 leaders from companies like Shopify and HubSpot are rethinking their companies’ approach to customer support:

 “I think what’s really different about our approach is that we don’t view support as a cost.
 It’s an opportunity to drive revenue.
 We’re focused on helping our customers increase sales.
 Their success is our success.” - Marcie Murray, Director of Support at Shopify